 Currently, Nevada's electricity is delivered through vertical integration where the utility is responsible for, and maintains control over, all three levels of power delivery: generation, transmission, and distribution.
 If approved, ECI would require the Nevada State Legislature to establish an open and competitive energy market.
-ECI does not specifically require the Legislature to establish an organized wholesale market structure for Nevada; however, discussions, presentations, and the experiences of other states have shown that doing so would be sensible and the plausible first step to establishing the open energy market mandated by ECI.
-Each state that has deregulated has either established its own organized wholesale market or joined an existing one.
+The Energy Choice Initiative does not specifically require the Legislature to establish an organized wholesale market structure for Nevada; however, discussions, presentations, and the experiences of other states has shown that doing so would be sensible and the plausible first step to establishing the open energy market mandated by ECI.
+Currently, each state that has deregulated has either established its own organized wholesale market or joined an existing one.
 These markets are managed by operators known technically as Independent Service Operators (ISOs) or Regional Transmission Organizations (RTOs) which are set up independently of the market participants to ensure the daily functioning, reliability and planning aspects of market operations.
-Nine market operators currently exist within North America, seven of which are located within the United States, six of which are regulated by FERC, and one of which, Texas, is regulated exclusively by its state regulatory agency (Electric Reliability Council of Texas, or ERCOT).
+Nine market operators currently exist within North America, seven of which are located within the United States, six of which are regulated by FERC, and one of which, Texas, is regulated exclusively by its state regulatory agency.

-During TWG meetings and meetings of the full Committee, two primary options were considered for Nevada in choosing an organized wholesale market: creating a Nevada-only wholesale market or joining an existing ISO or RTO.
+During its meetings and meetings of the full Committee, the TWG on Open Energy Market Design and Policy considered two primary options for Nevada in choosing an organized wholesale market: creating a Nevada wholesale market or joining an existing ISO or RTO.
 Relative pros and cons emerged from each, depending upon which factors were prioritized.

-&lt;sup>35 See PUCN Energy 101: Presentation to the Governor's Committee on Energy Choice, Presentation by PUCN to the Governor's Committee on Energy Choice at 6 (April 26, 2017).
+&lt;sup>35See PUCN Energy 101: Presentation to the Governor's Committee on Energy Choice, Presentation by PUCN to the Governor's Committee on Energy Choice at 6 (April 26, 2017).

-&lt;sup>36 See generally The Energy Choice Initiative, Ballot Initiative Petition (February 3, 2016).
+&lt;sup>36 See generally, The Energy Choice Initiative, Ballot Initiative Petition (February 3, 2016).

-&lt;sup>37 Public Utilities Commission of Nevada, Energy Choice Initiative Final Report, Investigatory Docket No. 17-10001 at 68 (April 2018).
+&lt;sup>37Public Utilities Commission of Nevada, Energy Choice Initiative Final Report, Investigatory Docket No. 17-10001 at 68 (April 2018).